awsdocs/amazon-athena-user-guide/doc_source/code-samples.md

     // This code retrieves the results of a query public static void processResultRows(AthenaClient athenaClient, String queryExecutionId) {
         try {

             // Max Results can be set but if its not set,
-           // it will choose the maximum page size GetQueryResultsRequest getQueryResultsRequest = GetQueryResultsRequest.builder()
+            // it will choose the maximum page size.
+            GetQueryResultsRequest getQueryResultsRequest = GetQueryResultsRequest.builder()
                 .queryExecutionId(queryExecutionId)
                 .build();

             GetQueryResultsIterable getQueryResultsResults = athenaClient.getQueryResultsPaginator(getQueryResultsRequest);
             for (GetQueryResultsResponse result : getQueryResultsResults) {
                 List<ColumnInfo> columnInfoList = result.resultSet().resultSetMetadata().columnInfo();
                 List<Row> results = result.resultSet().rows();